snaits/FireSense/FireSense.Web/README.md

 #FireSense.Web

-A simple web site built on Yeoman gulp-angular-generator, that presents data from Firebase in a n3-line-chart.
+A simple web site built on Yeoman generator-gulp-angular, that presents data from Firebase in a n3-line-chart.
 It requires the following
 * [npm](http://npmjs.com/)
 * [bower](http://bower.io/)
 * [yeoman](http://yeoman.io/)